 - Committed to developing their career as a cultural leader in England.

-Applicants outside the UK
+Applicants Outside the UK

 We do welcome applications to our courses from applicants based or working outside of the UK, but our unsubsidised course fee would apply and you should check your eligibility for any bursary you are applying for.
 Our course content is delivered in English and overseas course participants would be responsible for making their own travel arrangements and securing the visas necessary to attend the course.